Ogaden National Liberation Front: Founding and formation

 Following the 1977-1978 Ogaden War, many supporters of the Western Somali Liberation Front became disillusioned with the organizations increasing reliance on Mogadishu and were frustrated by international portrayals of the struggle in the Ogaden as merely a border matter between Ethiopia and Somalia.
 The ONLF was founded in 1984 by six disaffected members of the WSLF: Abdirahman Mahdi, Mohamed Ismail Omar, Sheikh Ibrahim Abdallah Mohamed, Abdi Ibrahim Ghehleh, Abdirahman Yusuf Magan and Abdulahi Muhammed Sa'adi.
 The organization was immediately banned by the government of Siad Barre.
+The ONLF leadership viewed their struggle as an Arab-Islamic cause and described the Ogaden as "one of the last occupied Arab territories in the 21st century."

 In 1988, the Barre and Mengistu regimes came to an accord not to support insurgencies in each others territories.
 The WSLF, ONLF, and other liberation groups issued public declarations condemning the Somali governments new stance on the Ogaden.
 After putting significant pressure against the WSLF, the Somali government effectively dismantled it that same year.
 To the ONLF and many Somalis in the region, the agreement confirmed that the Somali government was no longer sincere about the liberation struggle.
 Consequently, the 1988 accord improved the organizations prospects for mobilization.
 As the Somali state collapsed at the end of 1990, the US government had resolved to avoid a similar fate in Ethiopia post-Mengistu.
 On 27 May 1991, the US invited the Ethiopian People's Revolutionary Democratic Front (EPRDF), Eritrean Peoples Liberation Front (EPLF) and Oromo Liberation Front (OLF) to talks in London.
 The ONLF requested to participate, but was turned down by the US.